 Die Kodesa samesprekings het gevolg.

 Soros financed both Kodesa and Idasa for all those years and various programmes.
+A friend of FW de Klerk and all liberal institutions.

 Die liberaal verligte (heelwat blanke) Grondwetskrywery en “onderhandelinge” van kommuniste is alles deur Soros gefinansier.